-Most people know the main irritable bowel syndrome symptoms of abdominal pain, diarrhea and/or constipation and wind which are centered in the large bowel (colon) but there are many lesser known irritable bowel symptoms which are not often talked about.
+The main irritable bowel syndrome symptoms of abdominal pain, diarrhea and/or constipation and wind which are centered in the large bowel (colon) are known by most people but there are many lesser known irritable bowel symptoms which are not often talked about.

 Some of these symptoms are genuinely associated with IBS but do not just make assumptions, as they could point to other problems.
 Of course it is quite possible to be suffering from more than one thing at a time.